hyperspy/hyperspy/doc/user_guide/model.rst

 To avoid biased estimation in the case of data corrupted by Poisson noise with very few counts, we can use Poisson maximum likelihood estimation (MLE) instead.
 This is an unbiased estimator for Poisson noise.
-To perform MLE, we must use a general, non-linear optimizer from the ref:`table above <optimizers-table>`, such as Nelder-Mead or L-BFGS-B:
+To perform MLE, we must use a general, non-linear optimizer from the :ref:`table above <optimizers-table>`, such as Nelder-Mead or L-BFGS-B:

 .. code-block:: python